Dell Optiplex GX270 Capacitor Issue

 The image above shows what a popped capacitor looks like compared to a normal capacitor.

-Apparently this problem is quite prevalent in the Dell Optiplex GX270 Model.
-We were advised to inform Dell Support and request an engineer come out and replace the motherboard.
+Apparently, this problem is quite prevalent in the Dell OptiPlex GX270 Model.
+We were advised to inform Dell Support and request an engineer to come out and replace the motherboard.

 I had my computer back, and normal duties were resumed.

-I suspect now most if not all of the GX270 capacitor issues are resolved.
-If this is not the case I would advise you change your computer, as 'Bad Caps' is an accident waiting to happen.
+I suspect now most if not all the GX270 capacitor issues are resolved.
+If this is not the case, I would advise you change your computer, as 'Bad Caps' is an accident waiting to happen.